Hacking-NASSA-with-HTML/Random-quote-machine/README.md

 # Random-quote-machine
-This project is in response to the challenge "Build a Random Quote Machine" and has been developed as a part of the curriculum at Free Code Camp.
+This project is a response to the challenge "Build a Random Quote Machine" and has been developed as a part of the curriculum at FreeCodeCamp.
 <br />
-See the project on [ Github Pages](https://Hacking-NASSA-with-HTML.github.io/Random-quote-machine).
+See the project on [Github Pages](https://Hacking-NASSA-with-HTML.github.io/Random-quote-machine).